 Digital tools for managing ratios and schedules 📊

 In this context, some schools are exploring educational management software to optimize staff organization.
-Platforms like EduGest or KinderPlan allow assigning shifts, controlling student-teacher ratios, and automatically recording overtime.
+Platforms like EduGest or KinderPlan allow for assigning shifts, controlling student-to-teacher ratios, and automatically recording overtime.
 Although useful, these solutions do not address the underlying problem: the lack of public investment.
 Technology can alleviate the administrative burden, but it does not replace a salary increase or a reform of the collective agreement.

 The app that doesn't pay for coffee, but at least records the debt ☕